learn-co-curriculum/ruby-oo-advanced-class-methods-conclusion/README.md

 of a class's data.

 These are all some powerful tools you can use for more complex Ruby operations.
-As we move forward, we'll see oppportunites to leverage their power in our larger applications.
+As we move forward, we'll see opportunities to leverage their power in our larger applications.